ungaul/tagger/README.md

 ## To Do

+- Database (to get an history, speed up requests...)
+- Make successful login remove overlay + load results
 - Check full support for non-mp3 files.
 - Sorting when clicking on a header
-- Database (to get an history, speed up requests...)
-- Use sorting options to make headers clickable
 - Complete sorting options to accept every tag